Typology Lesson 10

 Fiery serpents were sent among the Israelites because of their sins against God.

-1. There were three sins mentioned that the Israelites sinned against God that
+1. There were three sins mentioned that the Israelites sinned against God that brought on the fiery serpents:

 A. The people against Moses, God's anointed.